 Sometimes, spray foam insulation is applied to the attic floor alone.
 This is to replace other forms of insulation like fiberglass.
 However, the purpose of doing this is to prevent the conditioned air inside the home from escaping to the attic.
 Here, the attic is not sealed, and hence proper ventilation is required.

-Why attic ventilation is not needed with spray foam insulation
+Why attic ventilation is not needed with spray foam insulation (sealed attic)

-The very term ‘sealed attic’ implies that there are no openings to the outside and therefore no ventilation.
-Not only that, since the foam is applied on the underside of the roof sheathing, it’s nearly impossible to ventilate.
+The very term ‘sealed attic’ implies that there are no openings to the outside and, therefore, no ventilation.
+Not only that, but since the foam is applied on the underside of the roof sheathing, it’s nearly impossible to ventilate.
 Ridge cap, roof vents, and whirlybirds push air out of that pocket where warm and cool air from the roof and house meet.
 With spray foam creating a barrier from the roof, the plan is that the two different temperatures of air never meet – and thus do not create condensation.

 The first concern would be that unvented attics get incredibly hot during the Summer, as even spaces with ventilation are scorching during the warmer months.
-The opposite is actually true, a properly sealed spray foam attic repels the warmth of the sun, while at the same time keeps more cooled air in the area.
-Unvented attics are actually the more comfortable of the two, in colder months as well.
+The opposite is actually true, a properly sealed spray foam attic repels the warmth of the sun, while at the same time keeping more cooled air in the area.
+Unvented attics are actually the more comfortable of the two in colder months as well.

 What is Spray Foam?

 The success of a sealed attic relies on an almost impenetrable barrier under the roof.
 The only way hot and cold air never meet in an attic is if the thermal properties of the insulation are that sound.